solace-iot-team/Bosch-IoT-Showcase/README.md

 ## What you need
 Here is what you need before you can get started:
 - Bosch XDK 110 + Micro SD Card + SD Card Adapter
-> - go to https://xdk.bosch-connectivity.com/buy-xdk to find a retailer.
+> - Go to https://xdk.bosch-connectivity.com/buy-xdk to find a retailer.
   >   - XDK110
   >   - Micro SD card 32GB (not more)
   >   - SD Card Adapter to write / edit the config file onto the SD card from your computer
 - XDK Workbench, version 3.5.x
-> - once your XDK has arrived:
+> - Once your XDK has arrived:
 >   - register on https://xdk.bosch-connectivity.com/
 >   - download and install the XDK Workbench (you need the serial number of your XDK110 device)
 - A MQTT test client
-> - for example, MQTT Box from http://workswithweb.com/mqttbox.html
+> - For example, MQTT Box from http://workswithweb.com/mqttbox.html

 ## Install the Solace MQTT XDK App on the XDK110